ToposInstitute/RelationalThinking-Book/chp1-directed-graphs.md

-Note how the written description of required some concentration and parsing to understand.
+Note how the written description required concentration and parsing to understand.
 But the associated graph made all the essential information instantly available.
 Humans are visual creatures, and directed graphs leverage our visual perception and spatial thinking to lay out all of the pertinent details in a single view.

 When we look at a directed graph we can instantly see many relationships: *this* arrow is connected to *these* vertices, *this* vertex has no arrows, etc. Such relationships are implicit, made apparent to us by the visual proximity of the graph elements.
 But unlike humans, computers are *not* visual creatures.
 If we want to involve the computer in our thinking we need to find another (non-visual!) way of communicating these relationships.
 The following video outlines one possible approach to redescribing our graph in a way that a computer can understand.